Randy Duncan: College career

-Upon being voted Iowa's MVP, Duncan said, "There's nobody that knows any better than I do that this was all made possible by you guys here and the coaching staff behind me.
+Upon being voted Iowa's MVP, Duncan remarked, "There's nobody that knows any better than I do that this was all made possible by you guys here and the coaching staff behind me.
 I mean it.
 Just to be a part of this ball club was all that I really ever wanted."

-Professional Football career
+Professional football career

-Duncan was the first overall selection of the 1959 NFL Draft, taken by the Green Bay Packers on December 1, 1958.
-He never played for the Packers, however.
-Duncan instead went to the Canadian Football League and signed with the British Columbia Lions.
-He later explained, "That was Green Bay before Vince Lombardi (hired two months after the draft), and Canada offered a lot more dough."
+Duncan was the first overall selection of the 1959 NFL draft, taken by the Green Bay Packers on December 1, 1958, the same day that his runner-up finish in the Heisman Trophy vote went public.
+However, he had reservations about a pro football career, especially one with a Packers team that had the worst record in the league at the time.
+It took a generous contract offer from the British Columbia Lions to lure him to the Canadian Football League instead.
+He later explained, "That was Green Bay before Vince Lombardi (who was hired two months after the draft), and Canada offered a lot more dough."

+Whereas Iowa predecessor Ken Ploen left an indelible mark north of the border, where he became an all-time CFL great, Duncan proved to be ill-suited for the more wide-open Canadian style of game.
+In two seasons, he completed 47.6 percent of his pass attempts and threw nearly twice as many interceptions (42) as touchdowns (25) in the regular season.

-Duncan played two disappointing years in Canada before getting cut and then signing with the American Football League's Dallas Texans (now the Kansas City Chiefs).
-He practiced with the Texans during the day and attended Southern Methodist University law school at night.
-Duncan did not see much playing time for the Texans, and when Texans coach Hank Stram traded for Len Dawson, Duncan retired from football.
+After the Lions released him, Duncan signed with the American Football League's Dallas Texans (now the Kansas City Chiefs) in advance of the 1961 campaign.
+The newcomer practiced with the Texans during the day and attended Southern Methodist University law school at night.
+He was injured early in his first start in Week 2 and played sparingly the rest of the season.
+When Texans coach Hank Stram was reunited with former Purdue star Len Dawson before the next season, Duncan quit football to continue his pursuit of a law degree.

 After football

 Duncan finished law school at Drake University, and for years, operated a successful law practice in Des Moines.
 Duncan married Paula Mathieson in 1960, and they have three sons: Jed, Matt and Scott.
 Jed and Matt Duncan played football at Yale University and the University of Iowa, respectively.
 Two of Randy Duncan's grandsons, Cole and Kyle Duncan, played football at Bowdoin College.
-Duncan died in Des Moines on September 27, 2016 from brain cancer.
+Duncan's granddaughter Grace is an established technology sales professional.
+Duncan also has a grandson, A.J., who works in human resource resources.
+Duncan died in Des Moines on September 27, 2016, from brain cancer.